gesellix/inject-docker-certs/README.md

 If something crazy happens after applying this hack - please leave a note at the [Docker forum thread](https://forums.docker.com/t/adding-self-signed-certificates/9761).

-If everything works beautifully nice and you're happy - eat a cookie for me :-) You can also leave feedback at the forum or via Twitter [@gesellix](https://twitter.com/gesellix)!
+If everything works beautifully nice and you're happy - relax :-) You can also leave feedback at the forum or via Twitter [@gesellix](https://twitter.com/gesellix)!